-All over the world, higher education programmes are written in and taught by using English.
-Many universities will require the students to sit and pass an IELTS exam or the equivalent: a test which tests the students ability to demonstrate a certain level of English.
+All over the world, higher education programs are written in and taught by using English.
+Many universities will require the students to sit and pass an IELTS exam or the equivalent: a test that tests the student’s ability to demonstrate a certain level of English.

 International schools and English Programmes are highly desirable to parents choosing where their child’s education will take place in Thailand.
 However, these schools often come with a price tag.
 A price tag that will severely out-price the parents of underprivileged or stateless children.

 The English classes available at government schools have much bigger classes.
 (A class of 50 students at a time is not unusual.)
 And with less funding available to their English department, they often find themselves understaffed or with underqualified and short-term teachers.

 At Kwah Dao, our students get 2 extra days of schooling during the weekend for free.
 We provide them with English classes and extra-curricular activities.

 Many of our students are from stateless Burmese migrant families, which means their opportunities can be limited, and they can be marginalized and discriminated against within their community.

 Students may even be able to enroll in our scholarship program and reach a higher level of education that otherwise may have been closed off to them.